Nail Your Number Facts With This 3 Minute Maths Activity [VIDEO]

 At school we use something called a tens frame which you can easily scribble on a piece of paper to help them.

 You’ll need 2 ten frames together for numbers over 10.

 If they are still finding it difficult, resorting to counting is absolutely fine until your child has an idea about what the answer could be.
 This will usually come from remembering the saame calculation or learning a strategy that limits the need for counting.

-What to do is your child needs to be challenged further: How to make number facts harder
+How to make number facts harder

-Instead of the usual format of a calculation, put a square where a number should be, e.g. 4 + 7 = [ ].
+If your child needs to be challenged, instead of the usual format of a calculation, put a square where a number should be, e.g. 4 + 7 = [ ].
 This can be moved around so switch it up!